mekkl/js-mini-project/README.md

 The model is deliberately held very simple, and miss many parts necessary for a “real” system.
 The model is also meant ONLY  as initial thoughts, which should be used as inspiration during the Schema Design.

-## Architecture (what it is you have to build)
+## Architecture
-This diagram illustrates what you are expected to build throughout the semester.
 This is not a single system, but rather three small demo systems with a lot of redundancy meant to try out different technologies.
 Having a common database + facade for all projects makes it easier to get time for all of it.

 ## Part-1:
 The first part represents a traditional web application, built with server-side rendering (pug, ejs or handlebars) and a MongoDB/mongoose database.
 Via this app, you should be able to log-in, create blog entries, and ideally also watch and like these entries.